 Where Is Posse Offering Scholarships?
-Posse is recruiting from public high schools and community-based organizations in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York and Washington, D.C.
+Posse is recruiting from public high schools and community-based organizations in Atlanta, the Bay Area, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York and Washington, D.C.

 Who Pays for the Scholarship?
 Each Posse Scholar receives a four-year, full-tuition leadership scholarship provided by our college and university partners.